-This qualification adheres to the General Regulations for the University, with the following stipulation: A student may not fail more than 30 points in this qualification.
+This qualification adheres to the General Regulations for the University, with the following stipulation:

 This qualification adheres to the General Regulations for the University and may be awarded with Distinction and Merit.

 - (a) A student who has either not met the requirements for the Master of Computer-Assisted Language Learning, or who has completed the requirements and wishes to transfer may, with the permission of the Dean of Education and Health Sciences, transfer to any of the following qualifications, provided they meet the eligibility criteria: - i.
 Postgraduate Certificate in Teaching English to Speakers of Other Languages; - ii.
 Postgraduate Certificate in Education; - iii.
 Postgraduate Diploma in Education; - iv.
 Master of Education; or - v.
 Master of Teaching English to Speakers of Other Languages.